All Episodes

 No kidding.

-Well, this is what I was wondering if you know anything about the suspected little critter that we have down in our lake here.
+Well, this is what I was wondering, if you know anything about the suspected little critter that we have down in our lake here.

-A little lake monster that In many ways it's very similar to the Loch Ness Monster and the Lake Champlain Monster and there's even some good films and photographs of Ogopogo.
+Oh, yeah, Ogopogo is very famous, a little lake monster that in many ways is very similar to the Loch Ness monster and the Lake Champlain monster.

 It's got a great long history.

-Yeah, I noticed that you sort of segwayed from Loch Ness directly into the Lake Champlain creature that I wasn't even really aware of and I thought that Ogopogo was one of the more famous We've got to assume one of two things.
+Yeah, I noticed that you sort of segued from Loch Ness directly into the Lake Champlain creature that I wasn't even really aware of.

-existence I was kind of interested, I wanted to hear if you know anything that you might
+I wanted to hear if you know anything that you might have known about it.

-and all of that and it's a great place to be, Peachland, right?
+And it's a great place to be, Peachland, right?

-We've got to assume one of two things, if there are monsters in this many lakes, either
+We've got to assume one of two things.

-people make up stories about lakes as a normal course of events worldwide, not just here,
+If there are monsters in this many lakes, either people make up stories about lakes as a normal course of events worldwide, not just here, or there really are monsters in lakes.

 Yep, and it could be a combination of both.